kylegranger/videowallnft/README.md

 Given a YouTube video url, e.g. the James Bond trailer for No Time To Die, https://www.youtube.com/watch?v=BIhNsAtPbPI, the app extracts nine frames from the video.
 The frames chosen are deterministically based on the account number.

 Starting with the most significant byte in the account number for each image, I use the first three bytes to determine the position of the first frame.
 The 24-bit number gets normalized to 0..1, and then the frame number is derived based on that value and the total number of frames.
 We shift to the right by 2 bytes for the next frame and repeat the process.
-All nine frames are shown here, using the account below and a video duration of 3720 frames.
+As an example, nine frame number are shown here, using the account number below and a video duration of 3720 frames.
 ```
 nframes: 3720
 duration: 155.155000